Skip to content

 Scholarships

 A scholarship is an amount granted to a student to help him/her continue studying and includes any amount received as a bursary or fellowship.
 A scholarship also includes reimbursements or allowances to pay education-related costs, such as lodging, travel, supplies, textbooks or materials as well as benefits in kind, such as free housing or materials.
 Usually, a student does not have to do any specific work in exchange for such an award.
-An artist’s project grant or an award for outstanding work in the student’s regular field of endeavor is also considered a scholarship.
+An artist’s project grant or an award for outstanding work in the student’s regular field of endeavour is also considered a scholarship.

 Federal